-I am in the throes of planning a baby shower next month for my daughter who is expecting twins in February.
-And with all the newly incurred and substantial needs, my hope is there will be a lot of gifts for the babies and parents.
+While in the throes of planning the baby shower for my daughter when she was expecting twins, I remember my concern for all their newly incurred and substantial needs.
+And I remember my hope… that there would be a lot of gifts for the babies and parents.

 Consider His Gift of Living Water

 Now on the last day, the great day of the feast, Jesus stood and cried out, saying, “If anyone is thirsty, let him come to Me and drink.
 38 He who believes in Me, as the Scripture said, ‘From his innermost being will flow rivers of living water.’”
 39 But this He spoke of the Spirit, whom those who believed in Him were to receive; for the Spirit was not yet given, because Jesus was not yet glorified, (7:37-39).

 His Gift of Living Water is available to all who recognize their need.